clutch2sft/rtshark-deployment/README.md

 - **Flexibility**: The script can adapt to various network environments, especially those lacking DHCP.
 - **Autonomy**: The device can independently select an IP address, reducing the need for manual configuration.
 - **Reliability**: Continuous monitoring for IP conflicts ensures the device maintains a valid and conflict-free IP address.
+- **Failsafe**: Leverages zerconf if the range of addresses provided are all in use.

 ---

 ---